German Fire Services: German airport firefighting vehicles

 Specialized vehicles are used by German airport fire departments.
 These include airport crash tenders.
 In German, they are called Flugfeldlöschfahrzeug (FLFs).
 These normally have pumps with a large pumping capacity of 10,000 litres/min and have large supplies of either powder or foam (ranging between 300-800 litres) in addition to a standard water tank ranging from 6,000 to 13,000 litres.
 German airports tend to use crash engines manufactured by Rosenbauer (Rosenbauer Simba, Rosenbauer Panther 8x8 MA 5 or the Rosenbauer Panther 6x6 CA 5).
-Other manufacturers include Ziegler, Saval-Kronenburg, Amdac Carmichael International, Metz, E-One, Oshkosh, Sides, Magirus-Deutz/IVECO Magirus.
+Other manufacturers include Ziegler, Saval-Kronenburg, Amdac Carmichael International, Metz, E-One, Oshkosh, Sides, and Magirus-Deutz/IVECO Magirus.

 German military bases are protected by the Bundeswehr-Feuerwehr which currently have three generations of Feuerlösch-KFZ (FlKfz) engines in use.
 These are specialized engines constructed in three different generations since 1958 and they use specialised military truck chassis (normally MAN/Unimog).
 The first generation covers engines constructed between 1958 and 1978 (known as the FlKfz 2400).